silentgameplays/Max-Payne-Fix-Windows-10/README.md

 4. Type E to exit the script.

+5. (Optional) To avoid seeing white texture shapes in game leave the Texture color depth at 16 bits and Antialiasing on off when configuring graphics options.

 That's it enjoy the game,credit goes to Darkje for the sound fix and ThirteenAG for the wrapper creation.Thanks goes to gimalaji_blake for setting it up and configuring the wrapper to be recognized by the game and setiing the FPS limit.